A postcard-perfect colorful vertical town set in the shelter of mountains.

 9. Explore the Grottos

 You should visit one of the stunning grottos near Positano.
 You can either reach them via private or group tours.
 Choose from the green grotto, white grotto, and emerald grotto.
 We highly recommend you visit the emerald grotto as part of your day trip to Capri Island.
-This is the tour we personally love.
+This small group Capri tour we personally love.

 10. Organize a Day Trip to Pompeii